clarkshu123/HW1_CS/README.md

 ### 3. Landscape

-* What domain of the financial industry is the company in?

-* What have been the major trends and innovations of this domain over the last 5-10 years?

-* What are the other major companies in this domain?
+JPM Coin sits on the domain of blockchain and [cryptocurrencies](https://www.moneycrashers.com/cryptocurrency-history-bitcoin-alternatives/).
+In the last 5-10 years, blockchain has gained its popularity.
+Particularly, the Ethereum blockchain system introduces computer programs into the blocks, representing financial instruments such as bonds.
+These become known as smart contracts.
+One significant feature of cryptocurrency is decentralized control.
+It means that its supply and value are controlled by the activities of their users and complicated protocols, not by central banks or other regulatory authorities.
+There are also other financial or technology companies that have invested in blockchain, for example, Bitcoin, Facebook Libra and Goldman Sach's Marcus.

 ### 4. Results